 - Causes and Symptoms of Waterborne Illness

-Symptoms and causes of recreational water illness and links to disease-specific information.
+Symptoms and causes of waterborne illnesses and links to disease-specific information.

 - Waterborne Illness Surveillance Statistics

 Summary surveillance statistics for outbreaks and selected diseases.

 - Waterborne Outbreaks

 Information about waterborne illness outbreaks, including detection and investigation in Minnesota.

 Outbreak Basics | Reporting Suspected Illness | Outbreak Detection | Outbreak Investigations

 Health Care Professional Information on Waterborne Illness

 Fact sheets, posters and other materials that you can print and use.

 Please call the Minnesota Department of Health if you suspect you have a foodborne or waterborne illness.
 MDH will relay the necessary information to the appropriate local health authorities.